See here for video tutorials on a variety of MeL databases

 On the MeL Database list page, there is a title and description for each set of resources.
 Interest level and audience are generally indicated for each and can help you decide which to start with.

 Below we highlight some of the databases in MeL.
 The following will give you a good idea of the scope of MeL, as well as some of our specialty products.

 Next, read the description which tells about the types of topics covered in this set of resources.
 If it seems like this fits your question, click on the link and try a search.

 Access to MeL databases is generally via a Geo-IP URL assigned to each subscription resource.
 In the event that this link does not automatically connect you, it may be necessary to demonstrate your Michigan residency by entering your driver's license or State ID number or your name and library barcode (your library must be a MeLCat participant).
 Entering this information will not track you in any way - MeL is not tied in to the Secretary of State's office or any other state or local governmental agency.
 Michigan residents need to log in because the databases are purchased specifically for Michigan residents.

 Non-Michigan residents can check for resources similar to what the Michigan eLibrary offers by contacting their local library.

-MeL has pulled together Gateways to help you find resources on some of the most commonly needed topics including:
+MeL has pulled together Portals to help you find resources on some of the most commonly needed topics including:

 If you need a good place to start a general search, General OneFile has information on almost any topic.
 It contains magazines, journals, newspapers, travel guides, and video files on a wide variety of topics and more than 25 years of backfile.
 The articles are generally full text, not just summaries, and are updated daily.
 The reading level is for the general public.